xiaohunying/notes/pages/aws-storage.md

   - This is resource-based Policies.
 This policy is associated with the resource, rather than the identity.
 - Access Control Lists (ACL)
   - You need to define who will be allowed or denied access.

-**Principle of least-priviledged**: By default, AWS states that access is denied to an object, even without an explicit Deny within any policy.
-To gain access, there has to be an Allow within a policy that the principal is associated to or defined by within a bucket policy or ACL.

 ### CORS (Cross Origin Resource Sharing)
 At a high level, CORS allows specific resources on a webpage to be requested from a different domain than its own.
 And this allows you to build client-side web applications.
 And then if required, you can utilize CORS support to access resources stored in S3.